What is Home Based Children’s Services?

 Our techniques ensure your child is receiving the best treatment available.
 This includes using results of the Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP) and other cutting edge assessment tools to create behavior-based language intervention programs that are designed specifically to help children with language and developmental delays.

-Our clinic offers individual and group behavioral treatment and academic instruction to children aged two to seven with Autism Spectrum Disorders and/or developmental delays.
+Our services offer individual and group behavioral treatment and academic instruction to children aged two to seven with Autism Spectrum Disorders and/or developmental delays.
 Sessions address developmental disabilities, behavior, communication, social play and daily living skills.

 Pre-Treatment Consultation (PTC)